cmbant/forutils/Readme.rst

 Dependencies
 =============
-* Fortran 2008 compatible compiler - E.g., ifort 14+, gfortran 5.2+ (current 6-trunk will do).
+* Fortran 2008 compatible compiler - E.g., ifort 14+, gfortran 6 or higher.
 * MPI library - Only when you want the MpiUtils fully functional.
 Without an MPI library MpiUtils compile, but the functions are merely no-ops and the makefile target DebugMPI and ReleaseMPI can not be build.